-I made two of these pies after purchasing 12 cups of wild blueberries ($40 CDN in September 2025) at Atwater Market, a farmer’s market near my home.
+I made two of these pies after buying 12 cups of wild blueberries (about $40 CDN in September 2025) at Atwater Market, a farmer’s market near my home in Montreal.
 I ate one right away and froze the other.
-Instructions for freezing are below.
+My family loved the first so much they begged me to defrost the second almost as soon as the last slice disappeared.
+Freezing instructions for both baked and unbaked pies are in the storage section below.

 Wild Blueberry Pie